Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

 Characteristics of unit tests:

-Why do you have to do unit tests?
+Why should you do unit testing?

 There are several reasons for this: